codefresh-io/docs.codefresh.io/_docs/enterprise/codefresh-runner.md

 brew install venona
 ```

-Create a namespace in your cluster where you want the codefresh runner to be installed:
+Create a namespace in your cluster where you want the Codefresh runner to be installed:

 ```
 kubectl create namespace codefresh-runtime